phentnil/employee-scheduling-system/README.md

 ### Schedule Generation

-Managers will be able to generate new schedules based upon a specified date range.
+The manager will be able to generate new schedules based upon a specified date range.
 The schedule generating algorithm will gather the following data:

 - Employees
   - Shift